benon33/benmok/Assignment2/index.md

  The `cat` array has __3__ dimensions and each dimension represents a color component of the array.
 The first dimension is the __red__ component, second dimension represents the __green__, and the third dimension represents the __blue__.

-__Exercise 1.2.__ Use `.copy()` to copy the cat array to a new variable.
+Use `.copy()` to copy the cat array to a new variable.
 Swap the green and blue color channels in the copy.
 Display the result.

 ```python